remusao/Bison-Flex-CPP-template/README.md

 Acknowledgement
 ---------------

-The repository is born after a spent some time working my way to integrate Bison and Flex into my project.
+The repository is born after I spent some time working my way to integrate Bison and Flex into my project.
 I thought this work could be useful in the futur, when a scanner or parser is needed.

 As Bison and Flex can be complicated to use, there may be easier alternatives such as Boost spirit that better integrates in `C++` code.